Solved! How Do You Get Bed Bugs In Your Home?

 Q. I think this rash on my skin might be bed bug bites.
 I have an exterminator coming, but I’m worried about any bed bugs coming back.
 How do you get bed bugs, and what causes bed bugs to move into a home?

 Bed bugs are a nuisance that most people hope never to encounter.
 These insects leave bites that can create swollen red welts on the skin and cause constant, irritating itching.
 Furthermore, bed bugs can evade even the most painstaking efforts to clear them out.

 As the adage goes, an ounce of prevention is worth a pound of cure—and that couldn’t be more apt for tackling bed bugs.
 The best way to treat bed bugs is to avoid getting them in the first place.
-Unfortunately, these persistent insects might wiggle their way into your home, especially if you’re an apartment dweller or often stay in hotels.
-If you suspect bed bugs, contact a pest control professional to address the problem immediately.
+Unfortunately, these persistent insects might wiggle their way into a home, especially if the resident is an apartment dweller or often stay in hotels.
+If a home’s resident suspects bed bugs, it’s a good idea for them to contact one of the best pest control companies, such as Orkin or Terminix, to address the problem immediately.
 While even the thought of tackling a bed bug infestation can make one’s skin crawl, there are steps to take to treat bed bug bites and get these tiny pests out of the house.

 Bed bugs can enter the home from other infested areas.
 They can hitch a ride on furniture, luggage, and backpacks.